ossf/scorecard/docs/beginner-checks.md

 If you are an open-source developer, you know that maintaining the security posture of a project can feel like a full-time job, but it can be easier with a little guidance.
 [Scorecard](https://github.com/ossf/scorecard#openssf-scorecard), an automated tool created [by the Open Source Security Foundation](https://openssf.org/) (OpenSSF), checks projects for security best practices and scores projects on a scale between 1 and 10.
 Maintainers can use the Scorecard checks as guidelines to improve their project's security practices.

-Choosing which Scorecard checks to get started with can be overwhelming, though.
-On this page, we’ll walk you through getting started with some of the most important checks, focusing on the ones that give you the biggest payoff versus effort.
-We’ve broken them down into three categories based on stages of the development process: setting up your project, accepting contributions from others, and packaging the project to release to the world.
+Choosing which Scorecard checks to get started with as a project maintainer can be overwhelming.
+This page walks through some of the most important checks to start with for project improvement, focusing on the ones that give you the biggest payoff versus effort.
+They're broken down into three categories based on stages of the development process: setting up your project, accepting contributions from others, and packaging the project to release to the world.

 ## 1. Setting up your project